Please ensure Javascript is enabled for purposes of website accessibility

 Removes the last selected limit.

 In the 3D View, select the panel part you want to keep.
-The application displays the different areas in different colors to enable the visibility of the different areas.
+The application displays the different areas in different colors (for example, Green color) while you hover the selection in 3D View.

 Surface